NVIDIA/TensorRT/tools/onnx-graphsurgeon/examples/04_modifying_a_model/README.md

 # Modiyfing A Model

+## Introduction

-This example first generates a very basic model, then modifies the resulting model in various ways.
+This example first generates a basic model, then modifies the resulting model in various ways.

 By importing an ONNX graph into the [ONNX GraphSurgeon IR](../../README.md#ir), it is